Third Éditions: History

 Born in 1984, Mehdi El Kanafi and Nicolas Courcier both grew up in Muret, near Toulouse (France).
 They tell their story in The Third, the annual Third Éditions’s newspaper.
 While they often crossed each other on a basketball court, their true journey started in middle school.
 They recount the years spent discussing about their new common interest: video games.

-They read a lot of specialized magazines, and once they turned 20, they launched their own fanzine, Console Syndrome, dedicated to video games.
-After seven issues, Console Syndrome knew a second life through a website also called Console Syndrome.

 Once we were free from our studies, we founded our own company in 2010, say the two partners, who managed to seduce some big companies such as Ubisoft.
 Their first company was bought by Pix’n Love, and then they stood on their own two feet starting from 2014.

 In three years only, Third Éditions became a major publishing house dedicated to video games and pop culture in France.
 Some books, such as Zelda.
 The History of a Legendary Saga, have sold more than 30,000 copies.

 Third Editions’s editorial line is defined that way: Every book is written under three major perspectives: genesis, background, and analysis.
 The goal is to take a major franchise or game, and professionally strip it down to the core.
 Going from the gameplay analysis to the lore explanation or even how the sound was intended to work on the player.

 Thanks to their first Kickstarter campaign in 2016, which successfully collected €139,296, Third Éditions managed to translate several books in English.
 Another successful Kickstarter campaign in 2018 allowed them to translate more books from their list.